zofiajones1/data_engineer_assignment/instructions.md

 Jpgs will be found in data/apod.
 If you don't have the .tar bitorrent client will download them for you.
+Option to use transmission-cli for Ubuntu.
+May need to stop seeding and restart build.sh

 2 - Activate venv:
 source venv/bin/activate